foxfixfax/PyCCE/docs/source/theory.rst

 (with the cluster Hamiltonian :math:`\hat H_C`),
 and :math:`\tilde{L}_{C'}` are contributions of :math:`C'` subcluster of :math:`C`.

-For example, up to the overall phase factor, the contribution of the single spin :math:`i` is equal to the coherence function of the bath with one isolated spin :math:`i`:
+For example, the contribution of the single spin :math:`i` is equal to the coherence function of the bath with one isolated spin :math:`i`:

 .. math::